dotnet/csharpstandard/standard/expressions.md

 - The expanded form is constructed by replacing the parameter array in the function member declaration with zero or more value parameters of the element type of the parameter array such that the number of arguments in the argument list `A` matches the total number of parameters.
 If `A` has fewer arguments than the number of fixed parameters in the function member declaration, the expanded form of the function member cannot be constructed and is thus not applicable.
 - Otherwise, the expanded form is applicable if for each argument in `A` the parameter-passing mode of the argument is identical to the parameter-passing mode of the corresponding parameter, and
   - for a fixed value parameter or a value parameter created by the expansion, an implicit conversion ([§10.2](conversions.md#102-implicit-conversions)) exists from the argument expression to the type of the corresponding parameter, or
-  - for a `ref` or `out` parameter, the type of the argument expression is either implicit or identical to the type of the corresponding parameter.
+  - for a `ref` or `out` parameter, there is an identity conversion between the type of the argument expression (if any) and the type of the corresponding parameter.

 Additional rules determine whether a method is applicable or not based on the context of the expression: